by Donald E. Sheppard Introduction Superscripts Front Page Indian Place Names States Index

 As the Moon filled, the harbor's tide rose more each day, allowing the ships to move closer to the beach.
 On the sixth day, June first, DeSoto, his livestock (pigs), horses and horsemenDeSoto E R were off-loaded onto Cape Haze.
 With lighter loads, stronger currents and Spring Tides, the ships began to move over the harbor's sandy shallows.

-Once free of the shallows, the fleet sailed up as close as possible to the head of the bay where the men disembarked.E They trudged north, around Ucita's deep marshes, to a shore camp near the bay which went up to Ucita, two leagues from where they landed.E I
+Once free of the shallows, the fleet sailed up as close as possible to the head of the bay where the men disembarked.E They trudged north, around Ucita's deep marshes (adjoining today's Port Charlotte), to Ucita Village two leagues from where they landed.E I

-The horsemen (Rangel says DeSoto went by ship), misled by the captives, made their way toward Ucita, a twelve league trip.R DeSoto would report that measure as the bay's length.
-That moonlit ride would be the army's longest in Florida.
+The horsemen, misled by the captives, made their way toward Ucita (mapped at right), a twelve league trip.R That moonlit ride would be the army's longest in Florida.
 Very late that night they arrived near Ucita, exhausted from crossing the Myakka River's marshes - which Spring Tides shallow about midnight on Full Moon.

 They found themselves on the opposite side of Tippecanoe Bay from DeSoto's shore camp.
 They slept where they were, just above El Jobean, as DeSoto's men watched their campfires; seperated by only a few miles of trail.